The complete end-to-end DoubleCloud services guide

 2. (optional) Enter a Description of the endpoint.

-• Under Managed cluster, select your cluster name (doublecloud-quickstart) from the drop-down list.
+6. In Managed cluster, select clickhouse-dev from the dropdown list.

 Good work.
 We've created an endpoint to receive and write the data to your ClickHouse® database.
 Now we need a tool that will connect both endpoints and transfer the data.